criterionsignalworks/gain-block/README.md

 ![](images/csgb-vna-eval-crop2b1.jpg)

 And this is the frequency responce of our revised gain block design - no issues even going a bit past the specifications.
 We might be rolling off a bit too early on the low frequency end, which can be easily fixed with bigger capacitance values for the DC blocking ceramics.
 Our gain is a bit lower across the board, being 10 dB instead of the peak 15 dB on the eval board. *Could this be due to more lossy materials?
-We're using FR-4 here instead of some fancy Rogers stuff.*
+We're using FR-4 here instead of some fancy Rogers stuff.* Perhaps consider using an inductor with a higher value?

 ![](images/csgb-vna-postmod-close-crop2b1.jpg)